 - Exclude contract claims, so the contractor has to be found negligent before the indemnity clause is triggered.
 The contractor shouldn't pay for the claim if it isn't caused by his or her negligence.

 If you need help with a construction contract indemnification clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.